french fries and heinz ketchup recipe ketchup without corn syrup

 Instructions

-• Allow to simmer for 20 minutes, stirring every couple of minutes (be careful to not let it burn).
+• Reduce heat and let simmer for 20 minutes, stirring every few minutes to prevent sticking.

 Notes